 Black History Walks offer guided Walking Tours London to include the African history of London.
-The walks take place in 8 different areas from February to November and last about two hours.
-Private walks also available on request, at times to suit your Primary/Secondary School, University, Birthday Party or Staff group.
+The walks take place in 10 different areas from February to November and last about two hours.
+Private walks available on request, at times to suit your School, University, Birthday or Staff group.
 Discover 2000 years of London's Black History!
-As featured in USA Today, the Sunday Express , the Londonist , TimeOut London, Lerasse travels , Cuisine Noir and Channel 4 news
+Featured in USA Today, the Sunday Express , the Londonist , TimeOut London, Lerasse travels , Cuisine Noir and Channel 4 news

 View our superb, monthly African Odysseys films and our walks and talks HERE

 To get advance notice of all coming events join our free mailing list HERE